An effective strategy for protecting your Japanese maple begins with your plant selection research. Before buying any plant, it is critical to know:

 - Which zones the plant that you want is best suited to

 But it is possible to provide a different type of shelter even for larger trees, as long as you have the foresight to plan for it.
-I am talking about a kind of shelter afforded by the plant's location in the landscape.
-When you bring the tree home to plant it, think carefully before selecting a location.
+We are talking about a kind of shelter afforded by the plant's location in the landscape.
+When you bring the tree home to plant it, you must think carefully before selecting a location.
 Locating the tree near your home and with a southern exposure will shelter it some from harsh winter winds.

 Protecting Mature Trees